Wine & Culinary Features

 TEMPT YOUR TASTEBUDS IN EUROPE

 Sure, beer may be what most people think of when dreaming of their German river cruise, but the fertile valleys of the Moselle River are as rich as the country's sausages, spaetzli, and strudels — and they yield some of the world’s best wines.
 While you may be familiar with crisp, sweet Rieslings, you’ll learn so much more first-hand than you expected: the different flavor profiles of early versus late harvest, growth methods, even which glass goes with what.
-No matter what, there’s something for the most novice and experienced wine drinker on your
+No matter what, there’s something for the most novice and experienced wine drinker on your cruise.

 German wines are as diverse as the country’s landscape, and each has its own charming personality.
 What the vintages of the Mosel do share: a fragrance evoking spring blooms, pale coloration, and a light body with a fruity, refreshing acidity.
 They are also just slightly effervescent in many cases.
 The vineyards covering the slopes of the riverbanks are planted at gradients of up to 70 degrees, and many of the grapes are lovingly picked by hand.